wmono/jtsc/README.md

 This project is currently in a proof-of-concept stage and is not suitable for use by end users.

+In particular, readDirectory is not implemented yet, so tsc.js will only be able to locate explicitly named files.

 ## Why?

 There are a variety of reasons that a development team can't require